 The undersigned, being a Notary Public certified in Arizona, declares that the person making this Living Will has dated and signed or marked it in my presence and appears to me to be of sound mind and free from duress.
 I further declare I am not related to the person signing above, by blood, marriage or adoption, or a person designated to make medical decisions on his/her behalf.
 I am not directly involved in providing care as a professional to the person signing.
 I am not entitled to any part of his/her estate under a will now existing or by operation of law.
-In the event the person acknowledging this Living Will is physically unable to sign or mark this document, I verify that he/she directly indicated to me that the Living Will expresses his/her wishes and that he/she intends to adopt the Living Will at this time.
+In the event the person acknowledging this Durable Mental Health Care Power of Attorney is physically unable to sign or mark this document, I verify that he/she directly indicated to me that the Durable Mental Health Care Power of Attorney expresses his/her wishes and that he/she intends to adopt the Durable Mental Health Care Power of Attorney at this time

-WITNESS MY HAND AND SEAL this day of
+WITNESS MY HAND AND SEAL this day of , 20

-, 20

-Notary Public:
+Notary Public:My commission expires:

-My Commission Expires: